ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 1. Create two websites in IIS: `blog.<your eID>.cis527.cs.ksu.edu` and `site.<your eID>.cis527.cs.ksu.edu`.
 They should be stored in `C:\inetpub\blog` and `C:\intepub\site`, respectively.
 For the `blog` site, make sure you choose the `.NET v4.5` Application Pool!
 2. Add a DNS forward lookup zone for `<your eID>.cis527.cs.ksu.edu` to the Windows DNS server, and then add A records for the two sites described above.
 They should both point to the Windows Server's IP address ending in `.42`.
 3. Place a static HTML file inside of the `C:\intepub\site` folder and confirm that you can access it using Firefox at `http://site.<your eID>.cis527.cs.ksu.edu`
 4. Follow the instructions to install and configure your chosen application in `C:\inetpub\blog`.
 Pay special attention to any file permissions required.
-Use the `IIS_IUSRS` group.
+Use the `IIS_IUSRS` group when adding write permissions to any folders as described in the instructions.
 You should be able to access it at `http://blog.<your eID>.cis527.cs.ksu.edu` using Firefox.
 5. Create a self-signed SSL certificate and attach it to both websites by adding an additional binding for HTTPS.
 Make sure you can access both websites using `https://`.
 6. Use the URL Rewrite module to configure URL redirection to automatically direct users from HTTP to HTTPS for both websites.

 Once these steps are complete, visiting `http://blog.<your eID>.cis527.cs.ksu.edu` in your web browser should automatically redirect you to `https://blog.<your eID>.cis527.cs.ksu.edu` and it should be secured using your self-signed certificate.
 You should also be able to demonstrate that the application is working properly by interacting with it in some meaningful way, such as logging in and making a new post on a blog.
 Finally, if you visit `http://site.<your eID>.cis527.cs.ksu.edu` you should see the static content from that site instead of the blog, and it should also properly redirect to HTTPS.

 {{% notice note %}}
 _I recommend using Firefox for testing.
-Edge & Internet Explorer on Windows Server are locked-down by default and can be very frustrating to work with. --Russ_
+Edge & Internet Explorer on Windows Server are locked-down by default and can be very frustrating to work with.
+See, I knew you'd appreciate having Firefox installed on your Windows server! --Russ_
 {{% /notice %}}

 #### Resources